subbarao-meduri/prometheus-operator/README.md

 ## Project Status

 The operator in itself is considered to be production ready.
-Please refer to the Custom Resource Defintion (CRD) versions for the status of each CRD:
+Please refer to the Custom Resource Definition (CRD) versions for the status of each CRD:

 * `monitoring.coreos.com/v1`: **stable** CRDs and API, changes are made in a backward-compatible way.
 * `monitoring.coreos.com/v1beta1`: **unstable** CRDs and API, changes can happen but the team is focused on avoiding them.
 We encourage usage in production for users that accept the risk of breaking changes.